OCEAN PARK

-It is ranked the fourteenth most visited theme park in the world and in addition to being a theme park, Ocean Park is also an important marine animal conservation, research and education centre.
-A major HK$5.5 billion redevelopment and expansion programme commenced in 2006 and is planned to be completed by 2012/13 which will result in the park doubling in size and the number of attractions increasing to 70 (see "Ocean Park Redevelopment" below).
-The park remains open as normal during the redevelopment period.
+In addition to being a theme park, is also an important marine animal conservation, research and education centre.
+A major HK$5.5 billion redevelopment and expansion programme commenced in 2006 and was completed by mid-2012 which has seen the park double in size and the number of attractions increasing to 70 (see "Ocean Park Redevelopment" below).
+The park remained open as normal during the redevelopment period.

 A major new zone Aqua City opened on 26th January 2011 and the park also introduced its nightly "Symbio" fire, water and music spectacular at The Lagoon within Aqua City.